 Just under a two-hour flight from Lisbon, Portugal’s Madeira Island was named the “World’s Leading Island Destination” by World Travel Awards in both 2015 and 2016.
 This archipelago’s primary island is one of the few in the world offering both the zest and vibe of island life and the buzz of a real city.

 “Of all islands, the most beautiful and free,” is the island’s motto.
 Backing up this assertion, H.N.
 Coleridge once said: “I should think the situation of Madeira the most enviable on the whole earth.
 It ensures every European comfort with almost every tropical luxury.”

 Before being one of the first tourism destinations in Europe, Madeira was (and still is) famous for its sugar, flowers, and wine production.
-George Washington himself sipped on Madeiran wine to celebrate U.S. independence.
+George Washington himself sipped on Madeira wine to celebrate U.S. independence.

 If you tire of the cultural agenda, you can always find peace on the neighboring island of Porto Santo.
-A two-hour ferry trip will take you to one of Portugal’s 7 Natural Wonders: Porto Santo’s 9 kms of healing-sand beach.
+A two-hour ferry trip takes you to one of Portugal’s “7 Natural Wonders”—Porto Santo’s 9 kms of healing-sand beach.

 If you’re not up for a boat trip, you can indulge in a weekend at Reid’s Palace—Sir Winston Churchill’s outstandingly glamorous hotel of choice.

 Unlike many island paradises, Madeira’s Cristiano Ronaldo Airport connects you directly not only to Lisbon, Portugal’s capital, but also to every other major European capital—including Paris, Brussels, London, Berlin, and Zürich… one reason Madeira is a favorite holiday destination among British, German, French, and Scandinavians.